-The table below provides the number of directorships each member of the management body of the holds at the same time in other entities (excluding the directorship in Safecap) as at 31st of December 2021.
+The table below provides the number of directorships each member of the management body of the Company holds at the same time in other entities (excluding the directorship in Safecap and its related entities that belong to the same group) as at the time of preparation of this Report.
 Directorships in organizations which do not pursue predominantly commercial objectives, such as non-profit-making or charitable organizations, are not taken into account for the purposes of the below.
 Executive or non-executive directorships held within the same group, are considered as a single directorship.